Princess of Dorne (unnamed)

 A Dance with Dragons (mentioned)

 The Princess of Dorne was the unnamed ruler of Dorne during the reign of King Aerys II Targaryen.
 She was the mother of Doran, Elia, and Oberyn Martell.
-Her brother was the Kingsguard knight Prince Lewyn Martell.
+Her brother was Prince Lewyn Martell of the Kingsguard.

 In 247 AC or 248 AC, the Princess gave birth to her firstborn child, Doran.
-In the years that followed, she gave birth to two more sons, Mors and Olyvar, who died during infancy, and miscarried several times.
+In the years that followed, she gave birth to two more sons, Mors and Olyvar, who died during infancy, and she miscarried several times.
 Nine years after the birth of Doran, the Princess gave birth to a daughter, Elia.
 Although born one month premature, the girl survived.
 A year later, the Princess gave birth to another son, Oberyn.

 In 270 AC, during a visit to Sunspear, King Aerys II Targaryen told the Princess that he would "make the Dornish deserts bloom" by digging a great underground canal beneath the Red Mountains to bring water down from the rainwood.
 But like most of his grandiose plans, it was quickly forgotten.